maddys26/MyWardrobe/README.md

     -mahotas

   # Limitations:
-    The accuracy of current model is not high enough, i.e at times, the model is unable to correctly able to identify the class an           images belongs to.
+    The accuracy of current model is not high enough, i.e at times, the model is unable to correctly able to identify the class an image belongs to.

   # Improvements:
      Other techniques such as